saelz/Pyros-qt/README.md

 * ext:(extension)

   Only show files with a specified file extension (e.g. ext:gif)

-In addtion you can use [globbing] with the filters listed above or with any tag.
+In addition you can use [globbing] with the filters listed above or with any tag.
 ## Dependencies
 * Qt
 * [libPyros]